 At our meeting of January 20th the Executive of AUCE Local 1 passed the motion which will follow.
 We have not paid the increased per capita tax from August to December 1980 as we did not have the money.
 In order to pay the increased per capita from August on, we would have had to lay-off one of our own staff.
 There would have been no other way to raise the money.
 The Executive felt this Local's responsibilities were to our own members first.
 We told the Provincial we would begin to pay the increased tax when we had a dues increase.
 Starting in January, the increased provincial per capita tax will be paid.
 The Provincial states we owe arrears from August to December 1980.
 They amount to approximately \$6,000.00.
 We are not in a position to pay the arrears at this time without another referendum to raise the money from our members.
-The Executive is not prepared to do this unless the following motion is defeated and we are instructed to do so by you, the memberdollar of Per Capita tax owed, while furning a blind eve to a Local ...
-I Local in financial disaster.
-The Provincial must be a willing absorber and buffer of Local we continue to support other locals financially in the form of special assessments, financial difficulties, particularly as the Provincial Itsalf is naver th NOTICE OF MOTION of a strike (only the locals aref).
-It is also willidized out diw
+The Executive is not prepared to do this unless the following motion is defeated and we are instructed to do so by you, the membership of Local 1.

+NOTICE OF MOTION